localstack/docs/content/en/user-guide/aws/amplify/index.md

 ---
-title: "Amplify"
+title: "AWS Amplify"
-linkTitle: "Amplify"
+linkTitle: "AWS Amplify"
 categories: ["LocalStack Pro"]
+tags:
+- aws-amplify
+- amplify
+- amplifylocal
+- amplify-plugin
+- amplify-localstack
 description: >
   Get started with AWS Amplify on LocalStack
 aliases:
   - /aws/amplify/
 ---

+## Introduction

-AWS Amplify is a JavaScript-based development framework that comprises libraries, UI components, and a standard CLI interface to build and deploy Web and Mobile applications.
-Amplify allows developers to build, deploy, and host static websites, single-page applications, and full-stack serverless web applications.
-Amplify is an abstraction over some popular AWS Services like DyanmoDB, Cognito, AppSync, Lambda, S3, and more.
+AWS Amplify is a JavaScript-based development framework with libraries, UI components, and a standard CLI interface for building and deploying web and mobile applications.
+With Amplify, developers can build and host static websites, single-page applications, and full-stack serverless web applications using an abstraction layer over popular AWS services like DynamoDB, Cognito, AppSync, Lambda, S3, and more.

-LocalStack supports AWS Amplify via a thin wrapper script called `amplifylocal` for using the Amplify JS library against local APIs.
-The `amplifylocal` script is a drop-in replacement for the `amplify` CLI command and can configure and deploy AWS Amplify projects against LocalStack.
+LocalStack supports AWS Amplify via a lightweight wrapper script called `amplifylocal` and an Amplify CLI Plugin. `amplifylocal` enables developers to use the Amplify JS library against LocalStack's emulated APIs, as a drop-in replacement for the standard `amplify` CLI command.
+The Amplify CLI plugin allows the `amplify` CLI tool to create resources directly on your local machine.

+LocalStack supports Amplify via the Pro/Team offering, allowing you to use the Amplify APIs to build and test their Amplify applications locally.
+The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_amplify/), which provides information on the extent of Amplify's integration with LocalStack.

+## `amplifylocal` CLI

+The `amplifylocal` CLI is a thin wrapper script for using the Amplify JS library against local AWS APIs provided by LocalStack.

-## Installation
+### Installation

-The `amplifylocal` command line is published as an [npm library](https://www.npmjs.com/package/amplify-js-local):
+To install `amplifylocal`, simply install the [amplify-js-local](https://www.npmjs.com/package/amplify-js-local) package from the npm registry:

 {{< command >}}
 $ npm install -g amplify-js-local @aws-amplify/cli
 {{< /command >}}

 {{< alert title="Note">}}
-The dependency `@aws-amplify/cli` needs to be installed manually to decouple the two libraries, and allow using arbitrary versions of `@aws-amplify/cli` under the covers.
+Note that you also need to install the `@aws-amplify/cli` package manually to ensure decoupling of the two libraries and allow the use of arbitrary versions of `@aws-amplify/cli` under the covers.
 {{< /alert >}}

-The version reported by `amplifylocal` represents the version of the underlying `@aws-amplify/cli` installation:
+You can check the version of the underlying `@aws-amplify/cli` installation used by `amplifylocal` by running:

 {{< command >}}
 $ amplifylocal --version
-4.41.0
 {{< /command >}}

-## Configurations
+This will return the version number of the installed `@aws-amplify/cli` package.

+### Configuration

-The following environment variables can be configured:
+You can configure the following environment variables to customize LocalStack's behaviour:

-* `EDGE_PORT`: Port under which LocalStack edge service is accessible (default: `4566`)
+- `EDGE_PORT`: The port under which LocalStack's edge service is accessible (default: `4566`).
-* `LOCALSTACK_HOSTNAME`: Target host under which LocalStack edge service is accessible (default: `localhost`)
+- `LOCALSTACK_HOSTNAME`: The target host under which LocalStack's edge service is accessible (default: `localhost`).

 ## Getting Started

-In this getting started guide, you'll learn how to deploy a sample AWS Amplify application via CLI on LocalStack.
-This guide is intended for users who wish to get more acquainted with Amplify, and assumes you have installed `amplifylocal`.
-To get started, start your LocalStack instance using your preferred method:
+This guide provides step-by-step instructions on deploying a sample AWS Amplify application using the `amplifylocal` CLI on LocalStack.
+The guide assumes that you have already installed `amplifylocal`.
+Before you begin, ensure that you have started your LocalStack container using your preferred method.

-1. Clone the [AWS Amplify sample application](https://github.com/aws-samples/aws-amplify-graphql) that demonstrates how to use GraphQL to build an application that a user can login to the system, then upload and download photos which are private to them.
+Clone the [AWS Amplify sample application](https://github.com/aws-samples/aws-amplify-graphql), demonstrating how to use GraphQL to build an application that allows users to log in to the system, upload and download private photos.

 {{< command >}}
 $ git clone git@github.com:aws-samples/aws-amplify-graphql.git
 {{< /command >}}

-2. Navigate to the `aws-amplify-graphql` directory and install the dependencies.
+Navigate to the `aws-amplify-graphql` directory and install the dependencies.

 {{< command >}}
 $ cd aws-amplify-graphql
 $ npm install
 {{< /command >}}

-3. Initialize the Amplify project.
+Initialize the Amplify project.
+You will be prompted to enter a project name and select project configurations.
+Once you have entered your preferred configurations, you can initialize the project.

 {{< command >}}
 $ amplifylocal init

-   ?
-Enter a name for the project awsamplifygraphql The following configuration will be applied:

-   Project information
-   | Name: awsamplifygraphql
-   | Environment: dev
-   | Default editor: Visual Studio Code
-   | App type: javascript
-   | Javascript framework: react
-   | Source Directory Path: src
-   | Distribution Directory Path: build
-   | Build Command: npm run-script build
-   | Start Command: npm run-script start

-   ?
-Initialize the project with the above configuration?
-Yes Using default provider  awscloudformation
 {{< /command >}}

-4. Add the authentication service to the project.
+Add the authentication service to the project.

 {{< command >}}
 $ amplifylocal add auth
 {{< /command >}}

-5. Add the API service to the project.
+Add the API service to the project.

 {{< command >}}
 $ amplifylocal add api
 {{< /command >}}

-6. Deploy the application over the mock AWS infrastructure created by LocalStack.
+Deploy the application over the emulated AWS infrastructure created by LocalStack.

 {{< command >}}
 $ amplifylocal push
 {{< /command >}}

-After the deployment is complete, you can inspect the created resources via the `awslocal` CLI:
+Once the deployment is complete, you can inspect the created resources using the `awslocal` CLI.
+This will display a list of created resources including name, API ID, authentication type, ARN, and URIs.

 {{< command >}}
 $ awslocal appsync list-graphql-apis